ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 class?
 Why or why not?)

-Once you’ve determined the classes you need, then you can go through the process we descibed above to design the individual classes.
+Once you’ve determined the classes you need, then you can go through the process we described above to design the individual classes.
 Note that you can often identify methods that should exist on classes by looking for verbs in the specification like “move”.